 From her earliest years of endless household "performances" for any willing (and patient!) family member, Maria went on to pursue hip hop, ballet, jazz, tap and modern dance throughout her childhood in Newton, MA.
 Highlights included dancing in a Major League Soccer championship halftime show with Christina Aguilera in Gillette Stadium.
 In college and medical school, she danced and choreographed with multiple dance companies, including broadening to styles within Indian classical and African dance, and she taught dance to Cambridge elementary school students.
-Now finishing her residency in internal medicine, she's thrilled to be dancing with this crew and also enjoys yoga, running, hiking, and travel.
+Now practicing internal medicine, she's thrilled to be dancing with this crew and also enjoys yoga, running, hiking, and travel.

 Matt is a nerd by trade but loves being active.
 He is a running enthusiast who trains for local races ranging from 5k to marathons.
 He frequently attends spin classes, recently started practicing yoga on a regular basis and is currently working on improving his swimming abilities.
 Most important he loves dancing.
 He has no formal dance training other than family parties as a kid and imitating people at the club but he has been working with Sharon since 2013 and has participated in company performances in the past.
 Matt is currently working as structural engineer and hopes to be a professional dancer in his next life.